kean/articles/2022-01-04-create-api.markdown

 ## Optimizations

 I just have to talk about performance.
 CreateAPI is optimized to run on multicore processors like M1 Pro/Max.
 There is parallelization at every stage; even parsing is partially parallelized.
-And code generation saturates _all_ available code.
+And code generation saturates _all_ available cores.
 As a result, it processes 100K lines of OpenAPI specs in *less than a second*.

 CreateAPI was built entirely on a 10-Core M1 Pro, which made it feasible to work with these massive test inputs: 1KK of OpenAPI specs and 500K of generated Swift code.
 This beast compiles 500K lines of Swift code (heavily modularized) in less than 2 minutes – absolutely insane.